You can make a general donation to the CPAEF four ways:

 - participating in the post-secondary institution's annual presentation ceremonies (if held);

-- the increased visibility associated with the scholarship announcements in the local media and in CPABC in Focus magazine; and
+- increased visibility associated with the scholarship announcements in the local media and in CPABC in Focus magazine; and

 - receiving the tax deduction resulting from the donation (not including the matching funds).

 The CPAEF offers matching scholarships and bursaries to accounting students at most post-secondary schools in the province, including:

 - Kwantlen Polytechnic University

 - Langara College

 - University of the Fraser Valley